studioVMdev/valentin-manaila-bandsite/README.md

 ## __Shows Section__
 - Shows are retrieved from local db.json and rendered to UI using Javascript.
 - The Id retrieved from the database is assigned to the show div wrapper using a __data-__ attribute.
-- This allows for event listeners to be added to it's children, most importantly for pairing the buy ticket button wih the actual ticket in the database.
+- This allows for event listeners to be added to it's children, most importantly for pairing the buy ticket button with the actual ticket in the database.

 ## __Comments Section__
 1. Comments are retrieved from local db.json, given their unique id using __data-__ attribute and rendered to UI.